 Chronic stress can affect your emotions and behavior by making you irritable, impatient, less enthusiastic about your job, and even depressed.

-Begin by sitting up straight.
+Start by sitting up straight.
 Breathe in so your rib cage expands, and then exhale slowly.
 Breathing in this way relaxes muscles, reducing tension and the likelihood of muscle and back pain.

 You can focus on a word, a mantra, or even your breath by focusing on your nostrils, feeling the breath coming in and going out.
 What you're trying to do is put the focus on something other than your problems.
+Do this for 10 to 20 minutes, twice a day.

 Sit or lie down, if you can, and close your eyes.
 Starting at your head, tense your face by clenching your teeth and furrowing your brow.
 Hold the tension for 5 seconds, then release it.